glotzerlab/p4/doc/source/getting-started/basic-usage.rst

         outside_cutoff=<your_cutoff>,
     )

-This method saves a csv file recording the potential energy at each position and orientation under the specified name to your current directory.
-You can then visualize this field using the ``Field`` class.
+This method saves a csv file that records the potential energy at each position and orientation under the name "field.csv" in the current directory.
+You can then visualize this field using the :py:class:`~p4.Field` class.

 .. code:: python